-Optional Vertical Drill Press & Horizontal Boring Modes
+Optional Vertical Drill Press and Horizontal Boring Modes

 - Keep your hands away from the bit when you advance the quill. - NEVER leave the key in the chuck.
 Remove the key from the chuck IMMEDIATELY after securing the bit. - Never wear jewelry, gloves, ties, loose clothing or clothing with longs sleeves.
 Keep long hair tucked under a hat.
 Jewelry, gloves, ties, clothing and hair could become entangled in the bit. - Position the worktable at mid-chest level whenever possible. - Use the rip fence as a backstop and hold the stock firmly against both the worktable and the fence.
-If you can't use the rip fence, use the miter gauge or clamp the stock to the worktable.
+If you can't use the rip fence, use the miter gauge or clamp the stock to the work-table. - Always use Telescoping Leg attached to work table for stability for all operations performed in vertical mode.

-• Use only accessories and bits designed to be mounted in power drills.

-- Never drill or bore metal freehand.
+- Use only accessories and bits designed to be mounted in power drills. - Never drill or bore metal freehand.
 Always clamp the metal to the worktable and back-up stock, or the rip fence and back-up stock. - Never use the drill at a higher than recommended speed.